 Avoid Additional Charges

-Your citation includes a date by which you must:
+Your Kansas traffic citation will include a date by which you must:

 - Pay the fine (if you choose this option).